 “Between 82 and 85 percent of people globally are primarily visual learners,” Boos-Stone, a business strategy and Culture Change consultant, speaker, and facilitator told Convene.
 “So when people hear something and they can see something, their retention rate goes up exponentially.”

-Boos-Stone serves as a graphic recorder for more than 50 meetings and events each year, and will return to PCMA for EduCon 2019 in Los Angeles, June 25–29 to record as well as teach an outdoor workshop on intentional leadership.
-She shared with Convene the kind of imagery attendees respond to best and what her creative process looks like.
+Boos-Stone serves as a graphic recorder for more than 50 meetings and events each year and is at PCMA EduCon 2019 in Los Angeles this week to record as well as to teach an outdoor workshop on intentional leadership.
+At EduCon, where her work is being displayed on the third-floor skybridge at JW Marriott Los Angeles L.A.
+Live, she is bringing content to life and translating words into “amazing imagery,” PCMA Board of Directors Chair Gregory O’Dell said as the event kicked off on Wednesday.
+Ahead of EduCon, she shared with Convene the kind of imagery attendees respond to best and what her creative process looks like.

 Why do you think graphic recording resonates with attendees?